EAimTY/tuic/README.md

 **TUIC's goal is to minimize the handshake latency as much as possible**

 Warn: This is the `dev` branch of the TUIC project.
-It is not stable and may change at any time.
+It may be unstable, buggy, or even broken.
 For production use, please switch to the latest released branch.

 ## Features

 - 1-RTT TCP relaying
-- 0-RTT UDP relaying with NAT type [FullCone](https://www.rfc-editor.org/rfc/rfc3489#section-5)
+- 0-RTT UDP relaying with [Full Cone NAT](https://www.rfc-editor.org/rfc/rfc3489#section-5)
 - Two UDP relay modes: `native` (native UDP mechanisms) and `quic` (100% delivery rate)
-- User-space congestion control (BBR, New Reno and CUBIC)
+- Bidirectional user-space congestion control (BBR, New Reno and CUBIC)
 - Multiplexing all tasks into a single QUIC connection (tasks are separately flow controlled)
 - Smooth session transfer on network switching
 - Paralleled 0-RTT authentication
-- Support QUIC 0-RTT handshake
+- Optional QUIC 0-RTT handshake

 ## Design